Michael Bennett Chair

 Ms. Miller holds a Juris Doctor degree from Northeastern University School of Law and a Bachelor of Arts from Boston College.

-Ms. Goldsberry-Adams is currently the Election Operations Manager and has been responsible for the specialized requirements associated with the conduct of elections, as well as providing financial and logistical support for all agency operations, since 2002.
+Ms. Goldsberry-Adams is currently the Deputy Director of the DCBOE, and has been in that role since 2016, supporting the Executive Director in the daily administration of the agency.
+Prior to 2016, Ms. Goldsberry-Adams served as the Election Operations Manager and was responsible for the specialized requirements associated with the conduct of elections, as well as providing financial and logistical support for all agency operations.
 From July 2008 through July 2009, she served as Acting Executive Director while the Board searched for a permanent director.
 In her role as Acting Director, she provided oversight and direction over two major elections, the September 2008 Primary and the historic November 4, 2008 Presidential General Election serving over 426,000 active voters.
-She has resumed her position as Election Operations Manager and continues to play a vital role in supervising and overseeing election operations.
 Prior to joining the agency she served as a Hearing Officer at the D.C.
 Department of Human Services and Motor Vehicle Administration.
 In addition, she worked as a law clerk for a number of federal agencies including the IRS and the US Small Business Administration.
 A native Washingtonian, Ms. Goldsberry-Adams received her Bachelor of Science degree from the University of Maryland at College Park and a Juris Doctor degree from Antioch School of Law.

 Karen F. BrooksRegistrar of Voters